 Titanium is very cold workable but is extremely abrasive, soft and gummy, and has a higher resistance to forming than other annealed low-carbon metals.
 It requires more attention to spring-back in forming when compared to other materials – it exhibits about 25% more “spring back” due to its lower elastic modulus, and it tends to gall more easily than steels, so tooling designs need to be modified appropriately.

 Another challenge of stamping Titanium is its susceptibility to gluing itself to the tooling surfaces.
-“Sometimes this has an effect like sandpaper where it just abrades and causes minute gritty particles to collect in the tools,” says Shawn Russell, Vice President of R&D and Engineering at OKAY.
+“Sometimes this has an effect like sandpaper where it just abrades and causes minute gritty particles to collect in the tools,” says OKAY engineering.
 Other times pickup on the tools will actually grip the material being bent, stretching the features of the staple out of tolerance.
 These conditions are caused by heat and friction.

 To mitigate all these problems, OKAY developed tools with very generous wipe radii on the form dies and punches and surface finishes were held to 5 micro or less.
 In addition, die lubrication created a barrier between the titanium part and the die material.